flopscope.

 flopscope.accounting.einsum_cost

-flopscope.accounting.einsum_cost(subscripts, shapes, operand_symmetries=None)[flopscope source]
+flopscope.accounting.einsum_cost(subscripts, shapes, operand_symmetries=None, identity_pattern=None)[flopscope source]

 Weighted FLOP cost of an einsum operation.